 ALL pre-workout packages say to consult a doctor before consuming for expectant and breastfeeding moms.
 But how the heck are we supposed to get a good workout without energy?

 The two main ingredients in energy drinks and pre-workout are caffeine and Vitamin B (along with smoother not-so-healthy additives not good for babies).
 So how can we get a kick without the harmful additives?
-I highly suggest a coffee before exercise and a B Complex vitamins about one hr before you exercise.
-These are the safest ways to get a boost.
+You probably want to take whatever you want to take right after you nurse and about an hour before you start exercising.

 Yes, I had it, and yes I was able to fix it.
 However, if you have had multiple kids and your diastasis rectified (splitting of the abs) is more than two finger widths apart, you may need to speak with your doctor.
 The above can mean possible surgery to fix the ab separation.

 Regardless- slow and steady wins the race here.
 You just went through 9months of pulling your abdominals apart to make room for baby, so it is going to take a while to fix this.